scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Using the BCE
 ^^^^^^^^^^^^^

-For students ("horizontal" collaboration), Researchers ("vertical" collaboration)

 If you'd like to use the VM as a student, researcher, or instructor, our goal is to make this easy for you.

-You can get a terminal window that allows you to type commands in a UNIX-style shell by clicking on the icon of the black box with the $ symbo on the top panel.
-Using this you can start IPython Notebook by simply typing "ipython notebook" or  R by simply typing 'R' at the prompt in the terminal.
-This starts a bare-bones R session.
-To start RStudio, either type 'rstudio' at the prompt on go to "Applications->Programming->RStudio".

-* A fixed, versioned VM provided each semester as a binary image for classes and workshops
-* Our goal is for the same VM usable for research, with functionality for parallel computing and provisioned such that it can be used as the VM for virtual cluster nodes
-* The VM runnable on user laptops (Mac/Windows/Linux) and on cloud machines
-* The VM usable on user machines with minimal dependencies (e.g., either VirtualBox or VMware) and minimal setup, and with clear instructions for users on setup and on getting data/files into and out of the VM
-* Agreement on minimal hardware requirements on the host machine – do we support 32 bit, any minimum RAM required?
-* Shared folders (EBS on AWS), or other tech to make it possible to separate data from VM.
+Simple instructions are provided on our site for things like opening a terminal (including a description of what the terminal icon looks like).
+However, for an experienced programmer, the environment should be obvious to navigate.

-**If you’re using VirtualBox**, the full instructions for setting up a BCE VM on Virtualbox are available on our project website [BCE-VB]_.
+**If you’re using VirtualBox**, we require a 64-bit CPU with support for 64-bit virtualization (note that some 32-bit *operating systems* will support this on some hardware).
+A reasonable minimum of RAM is 4GB, to allow for the host OS to operate comfortably, with 1GB of RAM plus overhead used by the VM.
+The full instructions for setting up a BCE VM on Virtualbox are available on our project website [BCE-VB]_.
 In brief, one downloads and installs VirtualBox.
 The BCE VM is available in the form of a pre-built OVA file that can be imported via the GUI menu in VirtualBox.
-Start the virtual machine by clicking on the tab for the VM and then clicking "Start" at the top.
-After performing these fairly accessible steps, a user will have a machine that has all the software installed as part of BCE, including IPython and useful Python packages and R, RStudio and useful R packages.
+After starting the VM – a process that can be done entirely with the mouse – a user will have a machine that has all the software installed as part of BCE, including IPython and useful Python packages and R, RStudio and useful R packages.

 The VM can be halted just like you would halt linux running directly on your machine, or by closing the window as you would a native application on the host OS.
 You can restart the VM at any time by opening VirtualBox and clicking on the tab for the VM and clicking "Start" as you did above.
 Detailed instructions are provided for Sharing folders and copying files between your computer and the VM, and the various necessary configuration steps to make this work have already been performed.

-**If you’re using a BCE image on EC2**:

-* Go to [EC2 management console](http://console.aws.amazon.com) and choose the
-  US-West-2 (Oregon) region, as that is where we have posted the BCE AMI.
-  (You'll need to have an account set up.)
-* On the "AMIs" tab, search for the BCE AMI amongst public images.
-* Launch an instance 55.
-Follow the instructions given in the "Connect" button to SSH to the instance
-* If you want to connect as the "oski" user, you can deposit your public SSH key in the .ssh folder of the "oski" user.
+**If you’re using BCE on EC2**, even a micro instance is sufficient for basic tasks.
+Again, complete instructions are provided on the BCE website [BCE-AMI]_.
+In brief, you can find our image (AMI) in the public list.
+You can readily launch in instance, and get instructions on connecting via the EC2 console.

 Communicating with the maintainers of the BCE project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^